JanLahmann/RasQberry/documentation/RasQberry_checkList.md

 <br/>

 - [ ] the Fun-with-Quantum and Qiskit-tutorials Repositories are cloned and on the RasQberry available.<br/>
-    - If cloned corretaly you can find the Repositories in your file directory under `/home/pi/`<br/>
+    - If cloned correctly you can find the Repositories in your file directory under `/home/pi/`<br/>
 - [ ] jupyter notebook autostart is enabled on ports 8888 and 8889. <br/>
     - To test if the jupyter notebook starts correctly automaticaly after the reboot go in the browser on your PC and type in the URL window: {ip address RasQberry}:{portnumber} with the portnumbers 8888 and 8889.<br/>
 - [ ] all needed packages for the SenseHAT demos are installed (Sense HAT und Sense HAT Emulator). <br/>